Last updated: May 6, 2026

 - Call Georgia’s Aging and Disability Resource Connection at 1-866-552-4464 and ask for nearby senior centers, transportation help, and class options in your county.

-- Use the Georgia Adult Education program directory to find free GED, HiSET, English, and career-readiness classes near home.
+- Use the program directory to find free GED, HiSET, English, and career-readiness classes near home.

-- Use the Georgia library finder or a PINES ecard for quick access to computers, Wi-Fi, and free online learning.
+- Use the Georgia library finder for computers, Wi-Fi, beginner tech help, and library cards.

 Free classes and education opportunities for seniors in Georgia